Mergers and acquisitions: Acquisition

-An increase in acquisitions in the global business environment requires enterprises to evaluate the key stake holders of acquisition very carefully before implementation.
+An increase in acquisitions in the global business environment requires enterprises to evaluate the key stake holders of acquisitions very carefully before implementation.
 It is imperative for the acquirer to understand this relationship and apply it to its advantage.
 Employee retention is possible only when resources are exchanged and managed without affecting their independence.

 Legal structures

 A corporate acquisition can be structured legally as either an "asset purchase" in which the seller sells business assets and liabilities to the buyer, an "equity purchase" in which the buyer purchases equity interests in a target company from one or more selling shareholders or a "merger" in which one legal entity is combined into another entity by operation of the corporate law statute(s) of the jurisdiction of the merging entities.
-In a transaction structured as a merger or equity purchase, the buyer acquires all of the assets and liabilities of the acquired entity.
-In a transaction structured as an asset purchase, the buyer and seller agree which assets and liabilities the buyer will acquire from the seller.
+In a transaction structured as a merger or an equity purchase, the buyer acquires all of the assets and liabilities of the acquired entity.
+In a transaction structured as an asset purchase, the buyer and seller agree on which assets and liabilities the buyer will acquire from the seller.

-Asset purchases are common in technology transactions where the buyer is most interested in particular intellectual property rights but does not want to acquire liabilities or other contractual relationships.
-An asset purchase structure may also be used when the buyer wishes to buy a particular division or unit of a company which is not a separate legal entity.
-There are numerous challenges particular to this type of transaction, including isolating the specific assets and liabilities that pertain to the unit, determining whether the unit utilizes services from other units of the selling company, transferring employees, transferring permits and licenses, and ensuring that the seller does not compete with the buyer in the same business area in the future.
+Asset purchases are common in technology transactions in which the buyer is most interested in particular intellectual property but does not want to acquire liabilities or other contractual relationships.
+An asset purchase structure may also be used when the buyer wishes to buy a particular division or unit of a company that is not a separate legal entity.
+Divestitures present a variety of unique challenges, such as identifying the assets and liabilities that pertain solely to the unit being sold, determining whether the unit relies on services from other parts of the seller's organization, transferring employees, moving permits and licenses, and safeguarding against potential competition from the seller in the same business sector after the transaction is completed.